 When traveling to Sweden, it's important to remember that the electrical outlets used in this Scandinavian country are different from those used in the United States.
 Sweden uses the Europlug (Type C and F) for electricity, which has two round prongs and outputs 230 volts of power in Sweden.

-USB Travel Power Adapters
+USB Power Adapters

 These devices power cords generally automatically adapt to whatever the voltage is, so you likely will not need a power converter to charge them in Sweden, but you will need a USB power adapter to fit into the plugs in Sweden.
-Just plug the USB end of your device's charger into the USB travel adapter as you normally plug it into the plug adapter at home.
+Just plug the USB end of your device's charger into the USB travel adapter as you normally plug it into the power brick you use at home.

-One major thing to consider when attempting to use American electrical appliances in Sweden is that the United States' electrical system typically operates on 110 volts of output, while Sweden's operates at 230 volts.
+If attempting to use American electrical appliances in Sweden, be aware that in the United States' electrical system typically operates on 110 volts of output, while Sweden's operates at 230 volts.
 (Other countries in Europe operate between 220 and 240 volts).

-To prevent starting an electrical fire or damaging your appliances, check the label near the appliance's power cord that shows its voltage rating (typically 100 to 240 volts or 50 to 60 Hertz).
+To prevent any issues, check the label near the appliance's power cord that shows its voltage rating, which is typically 100 to 240 volts or 50 to 60 Hertz.
 If your appliance is not rated for up to 240 volts or 50 to 60 Hertz, you'll need to buy a power converter, which will reduce the voltage to just 110 for your appliance.

 As a general rule, it's a bad idea to bring any type of hairdryer to Sweden because it's difficult to find a suitable converter because of their high power consumption.
 Instead, you can check if your accommodation in Sweden has one in the room or if not, just buy a cheap one locally.

 Buying the Right Power Adapter